TreyWW/MyFinances/docs/getting-started/installation.md

    poetry install --no-root --with mypy,django,dev
    ```
+   If you have issues with poetry try re-installing with the official installer:
+    a.
+Delete all files in your directory associate with poetry.
+    b.
+Follow the directions on [poetry's website]( https://python-poetry.org/docs/#installing-with-the-official-installer)

 3. Setup a database (we suggest using sqlite so there's no installation!)
    To do this you can use one of our database guides, we currently only support 3 databases:
    	- [SQlite3 (recommended for dev)](./databases/sqlite.md)